Bajzë railway station: Poison Chemical Dumping

 In the beginning of the 1990s, a range of expired pesticides, industrial chemicals and various other materials were deposited in the warehouse of the rail station.
 Between 1991 and 1992, German company Schmidt-Cretan temporarily imported and stowed 480 tonnes of dangerous chemicals in Bajzë.
 Of these chemicals, the most dangerous were toxaphene and phenylmercury acetate, both banned in the European Union since 1983.
 Importing was halted when the Albanian government noticed that the pesticides were outdated.
 Following complaints, the German authorities agreed to return the chemicals to Germany.
 In the meantime, however, local Albanians had emptied many containers in order to use them for household purposes.
 Much of the contents were emptied directly into the ground, eventually dispersing into Lake Shkodër.
 It was later reported that many cattle and sheep from the vicinity had died after the incident.
 Moreover, in subsequent years, fishermen from Lake Shkodër have reported a mass death of fish in the lake.

 Despite expressing concern, public health institutions have not made any detailed analysis of the situation of pollution in the region.
 In recent years, Mayor Gjovalin Veshtaj reported an increase in cases of people suffering with cancer in the surrounding area for many years where these pesticides were located, relating this factor to their presence.
 Locals also associate the presence of pesticides with chronic headaches and birth defects.

 Foods imported via Bajzë were at risk of being contaminated from the toxic waste.
-Wind also accounted for much of the contamination, which could have spread as far as 50 kilometres from the station, affecting crops, livestock and the local population.
+Wind also accounted for much of the spread of contamination, which could have carried contaminants as far as 50 kilometres from the station, affecting crops, livestock and the local population.

 There was approximately 200-250 tonnes of toxic waste located at the rail station facilities.
 However, a preliminary investigation led by the United Nations Development Programme (UNDP) revealed that the toxic waste was in fact composed of 200 tonnes of leather rags and 80 tonnes of sodium hexafluorosilicate (Na_{2}SiF_{6}).
 The presence of sodium hexafluorosilicate was reported to be due to toxic waste dumping performed by the chemical-metallurgical plant located in Elbasan.

-The UNDP is currently in charge of a 2.2 million USD programme aimed at clearing the toxic waste, with funding from the Albanian and Dutch governments.
+The UNDP is currently in charge of a US$2.2 million programme aimed at clearing the toxic waste, with funding from the Albanian and Dutch governments.
 Cleanup efforts were scheduled to occur between September 2007 and March 2010.
 As of September 2009, the rail station had been cleared of all remaining toxic waste.